-In the second method, better choices to estimate the tetraquark masses than hadron-hadron thresholds should exist.
-When estimating the tetraquark masses of $Qq\bar{Q}\bar{q}$ and $q_1q_2\bar{q}_3\bar{q}_4$ in Refs. \cite{Wu:2018xdi,Cheng:2020nho}, we tried to relate the reference scales to the $X(4140)$ mass.
-The obtained masses are higher than those with the meson-meson thresholds.
-In the present study, we examine results with the help of heavy diquark-antiquark symmetry.
-At present, it is not clear which choice gives more realistic results.
-Hopefully, future measurements about the predicted tetraquark states can give an answer.
-In the following discussions, to compare results, we will call the methods corresponding to these three reference choices as threshold, $X(4140)$, and HDAS approaches.
+In the second method, better choices for estimating the tetraquark masses than hadron-hadron thresholds should exist.
+When estimating the tetraquark masses of $Qq\bar{Q}\bar{q}$ and $q_1q_2\bar{q}_3\bar{q}_4$ in Refs. \cite{Wu:2018xdi,Cheng:2020nho}, we attempted to relate the reference scales to the $X(4140)$ mass.
+The obtained masses were higher than those with the meson-meson thresholds.
+In the current study, we examine the results with the aid of the heavy diquark-antiquark symmetry.
+At present, it is not clear which choice yields more realistic results.
+Hopefully, future measurements regarding the predicted tetraquark states can provide an answer to this.
+In the following discussions, to compare the results, we will refer to the methods corresponding to these three reference choices as the threshold, $X(4140)$, and HDAS approaches.